LinuxUser255/Mullvad_Wireguard/README.md

 # wireguard-mullvad-made-easy
-A super simple fast and easy download and install of Wireguard and Mullvad.
+A quick easy download install of Wireguard & Mullvad.